 - It is the telcos' business to build.
 Why is Globe not building enough cell sites?

-Globe has admitted to having a backlog of at least 500 cell sites today.
+Globe has admitted to having a backlog of at least 3,000 cell sites today.
 The process of building a cell site takes at least eight months—this is too long if we are to address the current issues.
 The key challenges in building cell sites are the permitting issues, right of way, and site acquisition.
-Dealing with Local Government Units (LGUs) on a per-site basis with no standardized process, no standardized fees take up a huge portion of the timeline to build a site.
+Dealing with local government units (LGUs) on a per-site basis with no standardized process and no standardized fees takes up a huge portion of the timeline to build a site.
 To date, there are about 25 different types of permits that a telco operator needs to secure to build one cell site.

 The telcos are clamoring for LGU support to help address the internet infrastructure gap.
 If we are enabled by the government to build faster, only then can we promote better internet services.

 - What are the permits needed to build a cell site?

 Permits required for the construction of a cell site are as follows: